 The shallow wetlands here are ideal feeding grounds for indigenous birds and migrants which have flown great distances to spend the summer in Bangwelu.
 The top attraction is the Shoebill Stork, but really the birdlife is spectacular anyway you look at it.
 Other great sights on the plains include massive herds of endemic Black Lechwe antelope (in the tens of thousands), Tsessebe and Buffalo.

-Walking, birding, fishing, canoeing and game drives
+Activities: Walking, birding, fishing, canoeing and game drives

 South west of the Bangwelu Swamps you'll find the very picturesque Kasanka National Park.
 It is one of Zambia's smallest parks but it hosts a wide variety of natural habitats and an associated range of wildlife including a number of rarities.